fandora-network/docs/docs/maintain/validator/architecture.md

 ### Bor (block producer layer)

-Bor is Polygon's sidechain block producer — the entity responsible for aggregating transactions into blocks.
+Bor is fandora's sidechain block producer — the entity responsible for aggregating transactions into blocks.

 Bor block producers are a subset of the validators and are shuffled periodically by the [Heimdall](../glossary#heimdall) validators.